robvanuden/web/source/docs/authoring-builds/system-paths.md

 jr.disableMetadata: false
 jr.disableLeftMenu: false
 jr.disableRightMenu: true
-uid: authoring-builds-path-handling
+uid: authoring-builds-system-paths
 title: Path Handling
 ---

-# Path Handling
+# System Paths

 Every now and then, incompliant paths can cause some non-obvious issues when executing builds.
 Directory separators need to match the underlying operating system, and relative paths can be messed up when using a different working directory.
 To solve this problem, NUKE implements several classes that make working with paths easier.
 A central idea of these classes is to override the division operator `/` to improve readability and hide details about directory separators at the same time.